fgheysels/fgheysels.github.io/_posts/2022-06-24-getting-started-with-cacr.md

 # Pulling images from a connected registry

-Now that the connected registry components are in place, we need to configure it so that images can be pulled from the connected registry.
+Now that the connected registry components are up and running, we need to configure it so that images can be pulled from the connected registry.

 ## Configure Client Token